SystemsApproach/book/internetworking/ethernet.rst

 Note that we are now making the shift from calling the each forwarding device a bridge (connecting segments that might reach multiple other devices) to instead calling them L2 switches (connecting point-to-point links that reach just one other device).
-To keep the example managable, we include just three hosts.
+To keep the example manageable, we include just three hosts.
 In practice, switches typically have 16, 24, or 48 ports, meaning they are able to connect to that many hosts (and other switches).

-In our example switched network, suppose that a packet enters switch S4 from Host C and that the destination address is one not yet in any switches’s forwarding table: S4 sends a copy of the packet out its two other ports: to switches S1 and S6.
+In our example switched network, suppose that a packet enters switch S4 from Host C and that the destination address is one not yet in any switch's forwarding table: S4 sends a copy of the packet out its two other ports: to switches S1 and S6.
 Switch S6 forwards the packet onto S1 (and meanwhile, S1 forwards the packet onto S6), both of which in turn forward their packets back to S4.
 Switch S4 still doesn’t have this